How to use IBM App Connect with IBM Watson Discovery

 Use templates to quickly create flows for IBM Watson Discovery

-Learn how to use App Connect templates to quickly create flows that perform actions on IBM Watson Discovery; for example, open the Templates gallery, and then search for IBM Watson Discovery.
+Learn how to use App Connect templates to quickly create flows that complete actions on IBM Watson Discovery; for example, go to the Discover page and search for IBM Watson Discovery.